7h3Rabbit/StaticWebEpiserverPlugin/README.md

 (It is better to use rsync or similar instead of this if possible).

 ### `generateOrderForScheduledJob="Default/UrlDepthFirst/UrlBreadthFirst"` (default: `Default`) ###
+You can read a summary below or get more info on orginal [issue #64](https://github.com/7h3Rabbit/StaticWebEpiserverPlugin/issues/64)
 `Default` is for when you don't care about the order "Generate StaticWeb" scheduled job generate pages.
 It will generate the pages in the order it handles them.